wangguangsong19/MSHA/README.md

-MRI-based structure habitat analysis (MSHA) is a computer framework for characterizing the tumor core and leading edge
+MRI-based structural habitat analysis (MSHA) is a computational framework designed to characterize the tumor core and its leading edge.
+This code is associated with the article titled "Enhanced Recurrence Risk Stratification for Stage Ⅱ–Ⅲ Breast Cancer Using MRI-based Structural Habitat Imaging."